On Not Getting Hammered: Phillips de Pury March Photography Auction

 What if de Pury had a benevolence clause that stated the seller was required to donate a portion of the sale to the subject in the photo - the Afghan woman?

-Clearly, the nameless lass with the piercing eyes will not make red Afghani rupee from this, or any future sale of her image, while on an opposite wall, the likes of Christy Turlington, Kate Moss and other superdames are utterly raking it by "not getting out of bed for less than $10,000/day" as the supermodel Linda Evangelista infamously put it.
-Imagine what a difference even a paltry few bucks everytime picture was sold would make to her life ... a bit like royalties for an author.
-Now how about that?
+Clearly, this gal with the piercing green eyes will not make red Afghani rupee from this, or any future sale of her image.
+This, while on the opposite wall, the likes of Christy Turlington, Kate Moss and other superdames are utterly raking it by "not getting out of bed for less than $10,000/day" as the supermodel Linda Evangelista infamously put it.
+Imagine what a difference even a paltry few bucks every time picture was sold would make to her life ... a bit like royalties for an author.
+Now how about that Simon?

 De Pury graciously acknowledged this groundbreaking idea for a few seconds, then, naturally, it was back to business.